zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read

 This endpoint returns orders based on a specific searching criteria.
-Note: queriable range should be within past 1 day for cancelled order (state = "canceled")
+Note: queriable range should be within past 2 hours for cancelled order (state = "canceled")

 ### HTTP Request